New Hire Success Starts With 8 Simple Sales Steps

 - "A strong sales force is the key to having a healthy business..."

-With millennials accounting for 61% of dealership new hires, it’s evident dealerships are turning to younger and inexperienced hires to fill sales positions.
+Dealerships are turning to young and inexperienced hires to fill sales positions.
 Often, these new hires aren’t getting the proper sales training.
 Not only does this lead to dissatisfied customers but also dissatisfied employees, resulting in increased turnover.

 - Vehicle Selection – By asking the right questions and actively listening, you’ll help the customer select the right vehicle.
 A good salesperson is smooth at conversing and will have superior product knowledge.